syncfusion-content/blazor-docs/blazor/combobox/cascading.md

 documentation: ug
 ---

-# Cascading in  Dropdown List
+# Cascading in  ComboBox

-The Cascading DropDownList is the series of DropDownList, where the value of one DropDownList depends on another DropDownList value.
+The Cascading ComboBox is the series of ComboBox, where the value of one ComboBox depends on another ComboBox value.

-In the [`ValueChange`]() event handler of first DropDownList, you should load the data for the second DropDownList based on the selected value of first DropDownList.
-The same has to be configured between second and third DropDownLists.
+In the [`ValueChange`](https://blazor.syncfusion.com/documentation/combobox/events#valuechange) event handler of first ComboBox, you should load the data for the second ComboBox based on the selected value of first ComboBox.
+The same has to be configured between second and third ComboBox.

 In this sample, if a country is selected from countries DropDownList, the respective states are loaded in the second DropDownList and in the same way states and cities DropDownList works.